 - You have researched key leaders of the organization and are interested in working with them (even indirectly).

-- You have attended an event hosted by the organization and like what you see.
+- You have attended (and enjoyed) an event hosted by the organization.

-- You volunteered at the organization and enjoyed your experience (be specific about what made it enjoyable).
+- You volunteered at the organization and enjoyed your experience.
+What made it enjoyable?

-- You can identify areas in which you can bring your expertise (even if there is not a job opening currently available).
+- You can identify ways in which you can bring your expertise to the table to further the organization’s mission, even if there is no job currently available.

-Keep in mind that if you are hard-pressed to fill in the “why interested” box, maybe the organization doesn’t belong on your list!
+By now, your list should be looking very detailed and more fine-tuned to your particular wants and needs.
+Keep in mind that if you are hard-pressed to find adequate responses for these criteria, then maybe the organization doesn’t belong on your list!